jankowskipawel/apple/README.md

-Clone of an old apple site
+Clone of an old apple site.
 Not completed.